codex-storage/codex-testnet-starter/README.md

 ## [How to start](#codex-testnet-starter)
-- Create a public/private key pair.
+- Create an Ethereum public/private key pair.
 - Have Docker installed.
 - Have Discord installed.
 - Clone this repo.